avinetworks/owasp-crs-technical-discussion/language-draft.md

 If the variable is not defined, the new variable is not defined.
-A rule will not execute on this variables (same as for pre-defined variables which does not exist, for example REQUEST_HEADER:foo)
+A rule will not execute on this variables (same as for pre-defined variables which does not exist, for example REQUEST_HEADER:foo).

+Not sure if we should allow operations on lists or collections here or if variable should always be a scalar.

 #### Modification of variables ####

 In an ideal world, we should *never* modify a variable.
 So we should treat them as constants.
 But for some special cases in the application specific exclusion handling, we are adding 2 operators which are working on lists: `add-to-list` and `remove-from-list`.
-To contain the declarative behaviour, it is not allowed to have the same string in an `add-to-list` and `remove-from-list` for the same list.
+To keep the declarative behaviour, it is not allowed to have the same string in an `add-to-list` and `remove-from-list` for the same list.
 Which means that the order of the add/remove ops are not relevant and it is still declarative in some sense.

 ```.yaml
 - add-to-list: